drugaSzychta/K.N-King-notes-exercises/list_of_shameful_mistakes.md

 * Confusion between pointer and array.
+We cannot always treat array as a pointer.
 [Solution](https://stackoverflow.com/questions/3364445/lvalue-required-as-increment-operand)